China unlikely to follow Canada's Olympic withdrawal, says former official

-HONG KONG, March 23 (Reuters) - The Chinese Olympic Committee is unlikely to follow the example of their Canadian counterparts and withdraw from this summer’s Tokyo Olympics, a former high-ranking official was quoted as saying on Monday as opposition to holding the event grows.
+HONG KONG (Reuters) - The Chinese Olympic Committee is unlikely to follow the example of their Canadian counterparts and withdraw from this summer’s Tokyo Olympics, a former high-ranking official was quoted as saying on Monday as opposition to holding the event grows.

 The global outbreak of the coronavirus prompted the Canadian Olympic Committee (COC) and Paralympic Committee (CPC) to call for the Games to be postponed.
 They said Team Canada would not participate if the event went ahead this year.